Fuchs' problem for 2-groups: Introduction

 \begin{Thm} Let $G$ be a finite $2$-group.
 Assume that there exists $a \in G$ such that $|a| \ges 8$ and $C_G(a) = \langle a \rangle$.
 Then, $G$ is not realizable in characteristic $2^m$ for any $m \ges 1$. \end{Thm}

 Theorem \ref{Exp at least 8 cor 1} can be applied to some well known families of groups of order $2^n$, including cyclic groups (for $n \ges 3$), generalized quaternion groups (for $n \ges 4$), and quasidihedral groups (for $n \ges 4$).
-Hence, none of these groups is realizable in characteristic $2^m$, and the latter two families---being nonabelian and indecomposable---are not realized by any finite ring.
+Hence, we recover the result from \cite{ChebLockPGroup} that none of these groups is realizable in characteristic $2^m$, and the latter two families---being nonabelian and indecomposable---are not realized by any finite ring.
 By contrast, there exist realizable 2-groups of arbitrarily large exponent.
 For instance, when $m \ges 3$, the unit group of the integers mod $2^m$ is isomorphic to $C_{2^{m-2}} \times C_2$---which has exponent $2^{m-2}$---and thus this group is realizable in characteristic $2^m$.

 The paper is organized as follows.
 In Section \ref{Prelim section}, we set up our basic notation and translate the question of realizing a 2-group $G$ to the study of residue rings of group rings over $G$.
-Section \ref{Exponent 4 section} is devoted to the proof of Theorem \ref{thm:exp4nil2}, while Section \ref{Large exponent section} focuses on Theorems \ref{Exponent upper bound} and \ref{Exp at least 8 cor 1}.
+Section \ref{Exponent 4 section} is devoted to the proof of Theorem \ref{thm:exp4nil2}, Section \ref{sect:counterexample} contains an example of a group with exponent $4$ that is not realizable in characteristic $2$, and Section \ref{Large exponent section} focuses on Theorems \ref{Exponent upper bound} and \ref{Exp at least 8 cor 1}.
 Finally, in Section \ref{Example section}, we collect a number of intriguing examples and questions about the existence of 2-groups satisfying certain properties (e.g.,\ Question \ref{Realizable, but not in char 2}: Does there exist an indecomposable 2-group that is realizable in characteristic $2^m$ for some $m \ges 2$, but is not realizable in characteristic 2?).
 While we are able to provide many answers, some examples raise more questions than they answer, which will hopefully inspire future investigation.